SWxTREC/msis/README.md

 * Take the current build of `/docs` from the current branch and push it up to the remote `gh-pages` branch were it will be served

 After a few minutes, you will see the changes at the GitHub-hosted site https://swxtrec.github.io/vector.

+You can run this script from any branch, but the site should reflect the content of the current master branch.

 ## FAQs and Help